dmcghan/intro-to-javascript/1-javascript-basics.md

 Now that you have a basic working knowledge of the console, it's time to get your hands dirty working with JavaScript.

-Plan:

 1. Enter the following code in the console.
-Use the variables as a guide to add four new variables, one of each type.
-Press **Enter** as use the console to see the values of the variables.
+Then use the declarations as a guide to add four new variables, one of each type.
+Press **Enter** and use the console to see the values of the variables.

     ```
     var msg = 'Hello';